-Tooth sensitivity right after dental work is very normal.
-However, if the sensitivity persists weeks or even months after the process, it may be a sign of a severe issue for which you may need to immediately see your dentist.
+Tooth sensitivity right after dental work is absolutely normal.
+However, if the sensitivity persists weeks or even months after the process, it may be a sign of a severe issue that needs prompt attention.

 Filling interfering with the bite

-If the filling is ill-fitted or is causing bite disturbance, it may crack when the person is chewing on the food.
-If you don’t treat it right away, it may break or fall off, exposing the tooth.
-If a filling is incorrectly installed or positioned, go see your dentist, who will now reshape the filling.
+If the filling is incorrectly placed or is disrupting the bite, it may deteriorate when the person is chewing on the food.
+This may cause cracks on the filling.
+If a badly fitted filling is left untreated, it may break or fall off, exposing the tooth.
+If a filling is incorrectly installed or positioned, the person should see a dentist reshape the filling.

-There is a little chance of infection growth after the filling, which may cause discomfort and throbbing pain.
+There is a slight chance that an infection has erupted after the filling, causing the discomfort and throbbing pain.

 Damage to the teeth or the filling may expose nerves and sensitive tissues inside the tooth, triggering tooth sensitivity if exposed to hot or cold beverages.

 Are you wondering how to manage sensitive teeth due to cracks and damages to the teeth or filling?
-Maintaining a good oral hygiene routine is the key to handle problems like these:
+Maintaining oral health should be your top priority when facing mouth problems like these.

-It is possible for a patient to be allergic to the material used in the filling.
-The allergy also causes the tooth with the filling to become sensitive.
+If a patient is allergic to the material used in the filling.
+This can also cause the tooth with the filling to become sensitive.

-If you are experiencing tooth sensitivity or pain even months after a cavity filling, keep in mind that something might be wrong.
-Usually, tooth sensitivity after filling up a decay should only last a few days to a few weeks.
-If the teeth sensitivity continues after this, it is a sign something worse is on its way.
-The right thing to do is to see your dentist.
-Your dentist will determine the tooth or the filling problem and provide treatment to get rid of the sensitivity and pain.
+If a patient experiences tooth sensitivity or pain even months after a cavity filling, one can assume an underlying cause.
+The standard timeframe for tooth sensitivity after filling up a decay should only be a few days to a few weeks.
+If the tooth sensitivity continues after this timeframe, it is a sign that there is something wrong.

 Are you looking for an experienced dentist in Richmond, TX?
 Contact Mission Bend Family Dentistry at 832-895-5110.